 I love that the internet is alive with questions.
 People are confused.
 Some are angry.
-Millions of us are repeating a lifelong pattern of fear.
-Some are stuck in grief and disbelief.
+Millions repeat the ancient pattern of fear.
+Some stuck in grief and disbelief.
 Some can forgive.
 My personal wish is to be resilient, adaptive and open.
 I wish to be whole, to pay my debts, to finish the cycle and be free.

 While each person’s individual process is unique, I believe there are specific stages on this journey.
 These stages are both personal and collective.
 When we finish each stage and let it go, we can move to the next stage of our path to wholeness.

 Our window of time is both limited and forever.
 The purpose of this article is to ponder each stage of awakening, to help us move through the evolutionary process to wholeness and our highest destiny.
 Together.
 Let me know your thoughts…

 Is a Monarch butterfly aware of its transformation and destiny?

 I appreciate the tranquility in this photo.
 However I wonder – how does a caterpillar really feel?
 What is he/she thinking while eating voraciously, growing bigger every day?
 What guides a caterpillar to spin a cocoon?
 All insects go through this change from pupa to adult, including flies, beetles and ladybugs.
 Does an innate “instinct” guide them?
 OK then, what is “instinct”?
 Is it a kind of unconscious programming that propels us through the stages of life?
 Is instinct a thought?
 Is it consciously aware?
 Is instinct a kind of secret wisdom of nature?